Belle85/JS_Clock/README.md

 # JS_Clock
 ## Day#2 Of 30 Day Vanilla JS Coding Challenge: The Clock

-Javascript Drum Kit plays sound associated with the key displayed on the screen when pressed on the keyboard.
+Javascript Clock uses the current time in jvascript and uses CSS properties to move the second, minute and hour hands accordingly.

 ### **#JavaScript30**